Disciplining Your Child: Is It Ever Safe to Make Your Child or Teen Walk Home?

 Recently, a father in Hawaii was in the news for making his 8-year-old son walk home after an argument in the car.
 Judge Kathleen Watanabe gave him one year’s probation and a $200 fine for his “old school” form of discipline that she said was no longer appropriate.

-In fact, parents we communicate with through 1-on-1 Coaching are often worried about this issue.
+In fact, parents we communicate with through parent coaching are often worried about this issue.
 They ask, “When my child is acting out, or their behavior is escalating in the car, is it okay to make him or her get out of the car and walk home?”
 First, I want to be clear that there is no one response that answers every situation.
 It’s important to take certain details of your specific situation into consideration when implementing any parenting tool.
 Factors such as the age and gender of your child, how far from your destination you may be if you’re away from home, and the area in which you’re located all play a big part in your decision.

 No one would ever suggest that it’s okay to leave a young child or have him or her walk home on his or her own, regardless of where you are or how close to your destination you may be.
 In these situations, “stopping the show” (of the screaming, yelling or acting-out behavior) might mean walking a few steps away, removing your child to another room to calm down (if you are at a friend’s or relative’s home), or pulling the car over (and getting out and standing next to the car, if that helps keep you calm) until the behavior has ceased.
 As far as what defines a “young child,” that in itself has factors of its own to take into consideration.
 For children under the age of five, it may be beneficial to take a few steps away when your child is acting out, or perhaps pick her up or take her hand to leave the location.
 Children between the ages of 5 -10 might require a little time and space to calm down before being escorted out of the store.